 • THE RED FLAG - if a red flag is shown at the finish line, the competition has been stopped and all participants must leave the track immediately.
 Generally the red flag is not used and skaters with negative laps can choose when to finish their race, as stated above.
 However, if there is a safety risk, ending of road closure or other emergency, the commissaires have a right to use the red flag to ask all remaining skaters to stop the race.
 In this case, skaters who stopped due to the red flag will be ranked based on the last time they crossed the finish line and the amount of negative laps is taken into account.

-8.3.
+7.3.
 In the series individual classification the rankings are based on points earned from each event.
 Points are awarded according to the general classification results of each race (every age group separately).
 In the full marathon, men's points are based on the men's general classification results, women's points are based on the women's general classification results.
-In 2020, all point scores will count towards the results and none will be eliminated.
+The three highest point scores will be taken into account, the lowest score will be eliminated.
+If the skater hasn't finished all the races in the series, the missed or abandoned race will be considered the lowest point score and won't be taken into account.
+The lowest score won't be taken into account after the 3rd stage of the series has taken place.
 Point scores are based on the following table:

 |Men's and women's marathons||Half marathon||Folk race|

 |*Points are awarded based on the separate men's and women's general classification results.||*Points are awarded based on the general classification results.||*Every finisher gets 10 points.|